How to Use The Weekly

-Here's how I use the Week Dominator.
+Here's how I use The Weekly Time Blocking Planner.
 Each week has two parts: The Week Planning part and the Notes & Review part.

 The Week Planning Part